Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Model and main results

 Let $L_o$ be the loop containing \( (o,0) \).
 By $|L_o|,$ we denote the total length of the loop, i.e.\ the total Lebesgue measure of the time the loop spends in each of its vertices.
 Note that jumps along links are considered instantaneous and are only represented as taking up positive time in the Figure~\ref{fig: loop example} for illustration purposes.
 Note that if $u=1$ and $|L_o|<\infty$ we have

 i.e., the loop length corresponds precisely to the size of the permutation cycle induced by the crosses interpreted as transpositions of vertices along edges.
 We can define $L_x$ for other vertices $x\in V$ analogously.
 An \emph{infinite loop} is a loop of infinite length.
+Throughout, we use the convention \(\inf\emptyset=\infty\).
 We denote the critical parameter for loop percolation on $G$ or \emph{loop percolation threshold} of $G$ by

-Using connectedness of $G$, it is not difficult to see that this quantity is well-defined and does not depend on the choice of the vertex \( o \), cf.\ \cite{angel_permutations}.
+The infimum is well-defined by the convention \(\inf\emptyset=\infty\).
+The loop parameter \(u\) is fixed throughout; when we need to emphasise this dependence we write \(\beta^\textup{loop}_{c,u}(G)\).
+For connected \(G\), this threshold does not depend on the choice of the root \( o \).
+Indeed, if \(x\) and \(y\) are joined by a finite path, then by prescribing links in small disjoint time intervals along the path and leaving the exterior configuration unchanged, a positive-probability local event connects the loop through \((x,0)\) to the loop through \((y,0)\).
+The same argument with \(x\) and \(y\) interchanged transfers positive probability of an infinite root loop in both directions.
 Note that $\beta^\textup{loop}_c(G)$ in general depends on $u$.

 The loop measure induces another natural percolation structure where we obtain a random subgraph of $G$ by retaining edges with probability $1-e^{-\beta}$.
 This corresponds to \( \mathsf{loop}_\beta[G]\big(m_e \geq 1\big) \), recalling that \( m_e \) denotes the number of links on \( e \in E \).
 An edge is said to be \emph{retained} if there exists at least one link on it and it is said to be \emph{removed} otherwise.
 We denote the measure of this percolation model by \( \mathsf{link}_\beta[G] \) and refer to the corresponding percolation process as \emph{link percolation}.